zenbinhao/docs-v2/content/influxdb/v2.0/get-started.md

 InfluxDB is now initialized with a primary user, organization, bucket, and authentication token.
 InfluxDB also creates a configuration profile for you so that you don't have to add organization and token to every command.
 To view that config profile, use the [`influx config list`](/influxdb/v2.0/reference/cli/influx/config) command.

-To continue to use InfluxDB via the CLI, you need the authentication token created during setup.
-To view the token, log into the UI with the credentials created above.
-(For instructions, see [View tokens in the InfluxDB UI](/influxdb/v2.0/security/tokens/view-tokens/#view-tokens-in-the-influxdb-ui).)

 You are ready to [write or collect data](/influxdb/v2.0/write-data).

 {{% note %}}